babenkoivan/fluent-array/README.md

 #### Global scope

-To set configuration for all fluent arrays use global scope.
+To configure all fluent arrays use global scope.

 ```php
 $globalConfig = FluentArray::globalConfig();